Best Tours and Day Trips from Edinburgh

-8. Royal Yacht Britannia Floating Palace Tour
+8. Excursion to the floating palace Royal Yacht Britannia

 During the excursion to the Royal Yacht Britannia floating palace, you will tour the five decks of the ship with the help of an audio guide in 15 languages that will tell you the story of personalities who have walked on it, including Winston Churchill and Nelson Mandela.
 You will also be able to access the crew's quarters and contemplate the furniture of the royal collection aboard the ship.